 “Stay still,” I said, and carefully shaved off the remaining hair.
 Then I glued the red wig over her scalp.
-I’d only given it a cursory rinse, and it still bore traces of its previous owners, but there was no time left: the sky outside was full dark.
-I prayed that whatever combination of lust and opium haze addled the sultan’s brains this particular evening would prevent him from remarking the flaws in her presentation; after so long without a new odalisque, he should feel desperate for anything with a mop of red threads attached to it–the details as irrelevant as spice to a starving man.
+I’d only given it a cursory rinse, and it still bore traces of its previous owners, but it was past time to depart: the windows showed full dark.
+I prayed that whatever combination of lust and narcotic haze addled the sultan’s brains this particular evening would prevent him from remarking the flaws in her presentation.
+After so many days without a new odalisque, he surely felt a desperate hunger for anything with a mop of red threads attached to it—the details as irrelevant as spices to a starving man.

 “Ouch!
 Does this wig have fleas?”
 Her voice was indignant but muffled; she kept her chin to her chest.
-An improvement in mood, I thought.
-Perhaps she had returned to normal.
+An improvement, I thought.
+Perhaps she’d returned to normal.

 “You’ll have to wash it as soon as you have an opportunity, my dear, but be sure you don’t scrub hard enough to wear the glue off.
 Everything’s done, you can look now.”

 She turned her face up to the mirror.
 Her eyes were still closed; kohl had painted ashen tears down her cheeks.